What Are The Types Of Sick Leave In India?

 What Are The Provisions Related To Sickness During Work?

 The Employees’ State Insurance Act is a social security law for industrial workers.
 This act gives workers social protection in the event of contingencies like illness, long-term sickness, or any other health risks due to exposure to workplace injuries or occupational hazards.
 Medical services are also made available to the legal dependents of insured persons under the terms of the plan.
 Also, the Workmen’s Compensation Act,1923 provides compensation.
-This act ensures that employers provide compensation if the employee suffers an accident during the course of work.
+This act outlines the framework for compensation when an eligible employee suffers a workplace accident.
 In case of fatal injuries, the dependents of the employee should be compensated properly.

 Sickness benefits for employees